riconaranjo/COMP-2402/Final Review.md

     - Only one that isn't in-place
         - thus extra memory is needed
     - The most comparisons
-    - Runtime is guaranteed since it
+    - No randomness, this runtime is guaranteed

     **Heap Sort:**
     - Not stable
     - In-place
     - Quickest in terms of least comparisons
     - No randomness, thus runtime is guaranteed

     **Quick Sort:**
     - Not stable
     - In-place
     - The second best in terms of comparisons
     - Randomness, thus runtime is probabilistic

-2. Create a random permutation of numbers 0,...,15.
+2. Create a random permutation of numbers 0...15.
 Walkthrough the sorting of this permutation using the HeapSort, MergeSort, QuickSort, and CountingSort algorithms.

+    ...

 3. Explain how the Radix sort algorithm works.
 What key feature of the counting sort algorithm makes it work correctly?

     **Radix sort:** Best when you have a sparse array, or large range with many zeros.

-    It uses counting sorts in sections of size _d_; Sort least significant bits first using counting sort, so that next significant bit duplicates are already sorted...
+    It uses counting sorts in sections of size _d_; Sort least significant bits first using Counting Sort, so that next significant bit duplicates are already sorted...

 ## 12: Graphs